Entire home

 Pwllheli

-Located in Pwllheli, this cottage is near the beach.
-Plas Glyn y Weddw and Plas-yn-Rhiw are local landmarks, and some of the area's activities can be experienced at Nefyn & District Golf Club and Plas Heli.
+Located in Pwllheli, this cottage is in a rural area.
+Plas Glyn y Weddw and Criccieth Castle are local landmarks, and some of the area's activities can be experienced at Nefyn & District Golf Club and Plas Heli.

 Pwllheli, Gwynedd